charvey2718/nox/README.md

 1. Ensure that the arguments to the `get_images_paths` function on lines 299 (or 300) point to the downloaded SIDD and RENOIR datasets respectively.
 1. Set the desired global parameters on lines 16 - 21.
 In particular `cpus` the number of CPUs to use (I used 10), and `imcount` the number of images to generate (I generated 5000).
 The performance of the resulting network is closely related to the number of training images.
 Leave `color` as `True`, even if you want to train a grayscale net as the grayscale conversion happens during training.
 This means you only need to generate one dataset.
 1. Ensure you have installed all the relevant packages as per the imports in `GenerateStars.py`.
-I recommend use a [`venv` virtual environment](https://docs.python.org/3/library/venv.html) for this, but that is up to you.
+I recommend using a [`venv` virtual environment](https://docs.python.org/3/library/venv.html) for this, but that is up to you.
 1. Open a command prompt and `cd` to the directory containing `GenerateStars.py`.
 Before running, consider opening a [`screen`](https://www.gnu.org/software/screen/) which will allow you to detach and reattach your terminal window during the long execution time, particularly if you will run it remotely.
 1. Run